 Some wealthy people believe that they are above the law.
 Because they can afford to hire high-powered attorneys, they feel safe partaking in illegal activities such as drug use.
 It is an unfortunate fact that the law is biased.
 When pulled over by a police officer, a white man driving a Bentley is less likely to have his vehicle searched than an African-American man driving a Ford escort.
 Affluent people know they have this advantage when dealing with law enforcement.
 Knowing that they are less likely to face criminal charges makes them more comfortable with illegal activities.

 The important thing to understand is that addiction does not discriminate for any reason, including financial status.
 Many contributing factors affect every socioeconomic class.
-However, the wealthy among us do have a few unique reasons for becoming addicted.
+However, addiction among the wealthy has its own unique reasons for becoming a reality.